How do I apply for computers?

 How many computers can I order?

-We will ship any quantity needed.
+We will ship an organization in a developing country any quantity they need.
 To reduce shipping costs, we try to ship in containers that hold either 350 or 700 desktop computers.
-If that’s more than you need, we can ship you a pallet or you can share the computers and shipping costs of a container with other Partners we recruit from your country.
+If that’s more than you need, we can ship you a pallet or you can share the computers and shipping costs of a pallet or container with other Partners we recruit from your country.

 How much does it cost?

 We request a non-refundable down-payment deposit of $5 per computer requested up to a maximum of $250.

 We offer a 10% discount for refurbished computers and preloaded content packs when a letter of commitment is provided from an iEARN Country Coordinator, Peace Corps Volunteer, a Rotary Club, or if you have a teacher who leads an after-school Inspire Girls club ($500 max per teacher).

 Sponsors: Under certain conditions, partner organizations requesting a full container can qualify for our sponsor campaign in which the partner pays 2/3rds and WCE volunteers will recruit sponsors to donate the last 1/3 within four months.

 Partners receive low-cost desktop and laptop computers loaded with educational content and free peripherals and network gear.
 For more information about our educational content pack, please refer to the documents below: